-Save as disclosed in section 4.3 "Information on any known trends, uncertainties, demands, commitments or events that are reasonably likely to have a material effect on the Issuer's prospects for at least the current financial year", first bullet point ("Outbreak of the corona virus disease (COVID-19")) below, there have been no material adverse changes in the prospects of RBI since 31 December 2020.
+Since 31 December 2021, material adverse changes to the prospects of RBI have occurred.
+For further details please see section 4.3 "Information on any known trends, uncertainties, demands, commitments or events that are reasonably likely to have a material effect on the Issuer's prospects for at least the current financial year", first bullet point ("Russian invasion of Ukraine") below.